 Ryanair lifts Iseq as global investors hail easing US-China trade wars threat

-Market report: European markets were lifted by a truce in the contentious trade dispute between the US and China
+European markets were buoyed by a truce in the trade dispute between US and China

-President Donald Trump and President Xi Jinping of China: investors globally were cheered by easing trade tensions between the US and China
+President Donald Trump and President Xi Jinping of China: investors globally were cheered by easing trade tensions between the US and China.
+Photograph: NYT

-The Iseq surged 1.2 per cent on Monday, helped by a surge Ryanair, one of the index’s heavyweight stocks, and as investors globally were cheered by easing trade tensions between the US and China.
+The Iseq surged 1.2 per cent on Monday, helped by a surge by Ryanair, one of the index’s heavyweight stocks, and as investors globally were cheered by easing trade tensions between the United States and China.

 The Iseq closed at 7,181.25, less than 55 points off the decade-high reached by the index in January before equities were sold off across the world.